chupvl/awesome-ls-ventures/awesome-pharma-biotech.md

 ## Contribution

 Contributions are always welcome!
 Here's how you can help:
-- Add new companies to the list
+- Add/remove companies to the list
-- Help with editing
+- Help with editing: typos likely present
 - Send a pull request with your proposed changes.
 To make this process easier and quicker, please follow these steps:
   - Fork this repository to your own GitHub account.
   - Clone the repository to your local machine.